-Plagiarism and Artificial Intelligence (AI)
+Plagiarism and generative Artificial Intelligence (genAI)

 Legal framework remains unchanged